 Many hundreds of combinations of hip replacement components are currently in use and certainly no single prosthesis is the best choice in every situation.
 Whilst much emphasis is often placed on the type of implant, the most critical success factors are; i) precise pre-operative planning of implant positioning and dimensions; ii) meticulous surgical technique to deliver the planned reconstruction.

 The patients pelvic socket (acetabulum) is resurfaced using the cup.
-This is either fixed with cement or "uncemented" (fixation though bone on-growth).
+This is either fixed with cement or "uncemented" (fixed with bone on-growth).
 Sometimes, screws are also passed into the pelvic bone to help attach uncemented cups.

 Whilst cemented cups are made from a single block of plastic, uncemented cups are formed from titanium and allow the insertion of metal, plastic, or ceramic liners.
 All cups are fundamentally the same shape (hemispherical) and typically vary in diameter from 48-56mm.
 My practice has moved exclusively to uncemented cups as this affords greater versatility during surgery and allows for potentially easier/ bone saving revision surgery if this is required.